To Natural Gas or to Diesel?

 - Are more costly up front than diesel generators in certain kW models.

 Total Cost of Ownership

-An easy way to figure this out is to click here for the Total Cost of Ownership calculator and enter in your specific parameters.
+An easy way to determine this is using the Total Cost of Ownership Calculator and enter in your specific parameters.
 This will give you the total cost of ownership for each type of generator over a 25 year span, including inflation.
 In the long run, and under most scenarios, natural gas generators are cheaper to own over their lifespan.

 A slightly harder way to calculate total cost of ownership (TCO) is for you to do some math on your own.
 The formula for TCO looks something like this:

 Decommissioning Costs +

 You may be wondering what the “Revenue” could be.
 In some cases, a generator can actually make you money through something called Demand Response.
 This program allows utilities to remotely access your generator when power levels in your area are not adequate for the load on the grid and use it to help take some load off the grid.
 The utility companies will give you credits to your account depending on how often they use your generator.
 This usually only applies to natural gas generators.

 You Are Not Alone: